Christmas Concert 2019

 The Spanish Club is growing from strength to strength.
 This year, nearly all the children joined in the Spanish performance of “Era Rodolfo El Reno” (Rudolph the Rednosed Reindeer) and “Cascabel” (Jingle Bells).
 There was no shortage of the holiday cheer!

 The highlight of the night was the electrifying and eclectic sounds of African Drumming and Dance, the latest addition to our specialist lessons.
-African drumming is an excellent way for children to learn and grow, develop social skills, confidence, understand diversity and teamwork, increase their gross motor skills, and boost creativity.
+African drumming is an excellent way for children to learn and grow, develop social skills, confidence, understand diversity and teamwork, increase their gross motor skills and boost creativity.
 The children paired the drumming with “Kpanlogo” (pahn-loh-goh), a Ghanaian recreational piece associated with the Ga people of the Greater Accra Region.

 Nyansapo Class' performance was quintessentially Ghanaian.
-They sang a hilarious and Ghanaian version of the popular “The Twelve Days of Christmas” carol and danced to a Ghanaian rendition of the popular Christmas classic “Jingle Bells” on a highlife beat.
+They sang a hilarious Ghanaian version of the popular “The Twelve Days of Christmas” carol and danced to a Ghanaian rendition of the popular Christmas classic “Jingle Bells” on a highlife beat.
 It was a musical feast for all the senses!

 The whole school rendition “I believe” , our adopted school song, ended the night on a high note.
 The concert was followed by a candle-lit procession to the Club House where the children were treated to festive refreshments.

 The staff and students of the International School of Ahafo would wholeheartedly like to thank all our awesome parents who helped us prepare for this concert.
 We thank you for transforming our library with recycled Christmas decorations.
-A huge and heartfelt thank you to staff for their efforts in making our Christmas Concert such a resounding success.
-As ever, the children were the stars of the show singing beautifully and delivering their lines with confidence and clarity.
+A huge and heartfelt thank you to all staff for their efforts in making our Christmas Concert such a resounding success.
+As ever, the children were the stars of the show, singing beautifully and delivering their lines with confidence and clarity.
 We hope everyone enjoyed the concert as much as we did and left feeling inspired and festive.

-Have Yourself A Merry Little Christmas everyone!
+Have Yourself A Merry Little Christmas, everyone!